Brain Injuries

 Common Causes of Brain Injuries

-Health care professionals owe a duty of care to patients to act in good faith and not inflict or cause additional harm or illness to those they treat.
-Patients trust physicians, nurses, anesthesiologists, and other health care providers.
+Healthcare professionals owe a duty of care to patients to act in good faith and not inflict or cause additional harm or illness to those they treat.
+Patients trust physicians, nurses, anesthesiologists, and other healthcare providers.
 Negligence and medical error can lead to permanent brain damage as well as inflict debilitating injuries.
-While every brain injury is unique, the most common causes of medical malpractice brain injuries include but are not limited to:

-Anesthesia Errors can lead to a loss of oxygen in the brain when an anesthesiologist or nurse anesthetist fails to provide the proper dosage of anesthesia, fails to provide the correct anesthesia, or fails to monitor a patient under anesthesia during and after a procedure.
+An anesthesia error can lead to a loss of oxygen in the brain when an anesthesiologist or nurse anesthetist fails to provide the proper dosage of anesthesia, fails to provide the correct anesthesia, or fails to monitor a patient under anesthesia during and after a procedure.
 Anesthesia errors can lead to permanent brain damage in patients.

-Failure to Diagnose and Misdiagnosis can impact a patient’s health in many ways.
-If a patient is not properly examined and diagnosed, they may not receive the proper treatment for their illness or injury in a timely manner, and they also become susceptible to additional injuries.
+Patients then become susceptible to additional illnesses or injuries.
 When a serious medical condition – such as an aneurysm, brain bleed, stroke, or heart attack – goes untreated, patients’ issues can escalate to irreversible injury levels that could have been prevented.

-Surgical Errors strongly contribute to brain injuries and death.
-Surgical errors could include wrong site entry, the cutting of major arteries causing lack of oxygen and severe bleeding, as well as improper closure leading to infection in the brain, and injury to the brain by other errors and/or negligence.
+Surgical errors could include wrong site entry, the cutting of major arteries, causing a lack of oxygen and severe bleeding, or failing to suture or cauterize blood vessels closed completely.
+Other risks include improper closure of surgical areas leading to infection in the brain, and injury to the brain by other errors or negligence.

-Birth Errors are extremely traumatic and an unfortunate number of parents and newborns experience them annually.
-A physician that is not properly monitoring the position and vital signs of a baby during delivery can leave newborns vulnerable to the loss of oxygen during labor.
+A physician or nurse who is not properly monitoring the position and vital signs of a baby during delivery can leave newborns vulnerable to the loss of oxygen during labor.
 Physicians and medical professionals assisting in delivery can also cause immense harm if they mishandle a newborn during delivery or misuse items such as forceps.

 Brain Injury Symptoms

-When medical malpractice leads to cerebral anoxia or hypoxia, the patient and/or their family members may not be aware oxygen to the brain has been lost.
 Symptoms to look out for include behavioral changes, memory loss, and decreased motor coordination.
 A patient might also suffer from a number of long-term symptoms that vary depending on the location and extent of the injury.

 • Change in temperament or personality